Team-Pr0xy/shushjax/readme.md

 ### Callbacks

-PJAX-Standalone impliments the following callbacks
+shushjax impliments the following callbacks

 * beforeSend - Called before ajax request is made
 * complete - When ajax request has completed